KAN-Mamba FusionNet: Redefining Medical Image Segmentation with Non-Linear Modeling: Introduction

-In order to overcome the challenges of higher computational complexity of transformers, state space models (SSM) using linear RNNs (Recurrent Neural Networks) are proposed as Mamba architecture \cite{gu2023mamba}.
-Different variants of Mamba architecture, such as U-Mamba \cite{lu2024umamba}, Vision Mamba \cite{wang2024visionmamba}, and SegMamba \cite{wang2024segmamba} were introduced to improve the overall efficiency of the medical image segmentation by employing selective state representations that dynamically adjust based on the input data.
-These models were able to achieve the time complexity of $O(nlog(n))$ which is much lower than the transformers.
+In order to overcome the challenges of the higher computational complexity of transformers, state space models (SSM) using linear RNNs (Recurrent Neural Networks) are proposed in Mamba architecture and its variations \cite{gu2023mamba,ma2024umamba,wang2024segmamba,wang2024visionmamba}.
+These models also address the limitations of CNNs in capturing long-range dependencies.
+However, these models have conventional convolution layers, which use static activation functions and thereby, limiting their ability to handle non-linearities.

-The Mamba-based models use the convolution layers which are similar to Multi-Layer Perceptrons (MLPs).
-In past, the MLP layers have been replaced with KAN Architecture \cite{liu2024kan} to capture the nonlinear intricacies in the images.
-For instance, the boundaries between the features of images may not capture a linear relation, leading to a loss of some important details from the medical images which can potentially result in incorrect disease diagnosis.
-To address this issue the U-KAN based approach was proposed for medical image segmentation \cite{li2024ukan} by learning the activation functions to capture the non-linear features.
-However, the approach utilized in KAN-based architecture has a disadvantage over Mamba because of its inability to capture self-attentive based learning over intricate spatial features from the images \cite{woo2018cbam}.

-In this paper, we propose KAN-Mamba FusionNet model for medical image segmentation to address the challenges posed by the currently available techniques.
-The proposed architecture incorporates KAN in Mamba layer and enables the integration of non-linear transformations to improve the representation of complex medical imaging data.
-Here, we leverage the synergy of KAN and Mamba-based architectures to overcome the limitations of conventional CNNs and Transformers, particularly in their ability to capture long-range dependencies and handle image segmentation datasets efficiently.

-Moreover, standard activation functions such as ReLU, sigmoid, and tanh used in the MLPs, Mamba and KAN models possess distinct advantages and drawbacks.
-For example, ReLU provides efficiency and sparsity but may encounter the "dying ReLU" issue, whereas sigmoid and tanh are suitable for probability modeling but are susceptible to vanishing gradients.
-To tackle these issues, we present the Bag-of-Activation (BoA) Functions in our proposed approach, which integrates many activation functions via a weighted sum with adjustable parameters.
-This approach enables neural networks to flexibly leverage the benefits of various activation functions, hence augmenting their capacity to represent intricate data patterns and enhancing overall efficacy.

-Here is the summary of our contributions: \begin{itemize} \item We propose a novel neural network architecture, KAN-Mamba FusionNet, that incorporates Mamba block in the U-KAN model to introduce self-attention layers for complex contextual understanding from the input data for improved localization. \item We additionally introduce an innovative enhancement by adding another KAN layer within the Mamba architecture to further integrate learning over any non-linear intricacies in the input. \item Further, we introduce the support of Bag of Activation (BoA) functions in the Mamba block, which dynamically combines multiple activation functions to provide a more robust representation of features. \item We evaluated our proposed architecture on medical image datasets, BUSI \cite{al2020busi}, GlaS \cite{valanarasu2021kiu} and Kvasir-Seg \cite{jha2020kvasir} and provided ablation study in the end. \end{itemize}